MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/player.md

 **Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-Modes of operation
-Playback speed
-Player arrangements
-Example – using a player

 The [Player](https://msdn.microsoft.com/en-us/library/hh349780\(v=office.15\)) class represents an entity that is capable of playing media to one or more media flows, and as such, provides a simple, scalable way to play an audio segment in a Windows Media Audio (WMA) file to multiple listeners.
 A **Player** instance renders the media that is represented by an instance of a subclass of the [MediaSource](https://msdn.microsoft.com/en-us/library/hh348635\(v=office.15\)) abstract base class.
 The output from a **Player** instance goes to one or more [AudioVideoFlow](https://msdn.microsoft.com/en-us/library/hh383533\(v=office.15\)) instances.